Pensive1/FEM-qr-code-component/1_age-calculator-app/public/README-template.md

 ## My process

 1. Programmed the detailed age function
-1. Created the basic HTML for the UI
+1. Created the basic HTML for UI components
+1. Analysed element dimensions in Figma
 1. Styled the UI (mobile first)
 1. Added media queries for the desktop breakpoint
 1. Programmed validation functions